Possibility results for graph clustering: A novel consistency axiom: Introduction

-Monotonic Consistency avoids the problematic behaviour of Consistency (see Section \ref{sec:AvoidanceProblematic}), and, moreover, we show a possibility result: Monotonic Consistency, Scale Invariance and Richness are mutually compatible clustering axioms (Corollary \ref{cor:Possibility}).
+Monotonic Consistency avoids the problematic behaviour of Consistency (see Section \ref{sec:AvoidanceProblematic}), and, unlike Consistency, it is compatible with the other two axioms (Corollary \ref{cor:Possibility}).
 As far as we know, this is the only alternative in the literature to the Consistency axiom that is compatible with Richness and Scale Invariance without modifying the definition of clustering function.

-Our possibility result depends on a new clustering method called \emph{Morse Clustering}, inspired by Morse Theory in Differential Topology.
-Although naturally a vertex-weighted clustering algorithm (in the sense of \citep{ackerman:2016}), an unweighted version (which we call \emph{agnostic} Morse Clustering) satisfies Kleinberg's original axioms, with Consistency replaced by Monotonic Consistency.
+Our possibility result relies on a clustering method that we call \emph{Morse Clustering}, inspired by Morse Theory in Differential Topology.
+Although naturally a vertex-weighted clustering algorithm (in the sense of \cite{ackerman:2016}), an unweighted version (which we call \emph{agnostic} Morse Clustering) satisfies Kleinberg's original axioms, with Consistency replaced by Monotonic Consistency.

-After briefly introducing Morse theory (Section \ref{sec:MorseTheory}), we describe the general Morse flow algorithm (Section \ref{sec:MorseFlowAlgorithm}) and explain how it induces a partition on a graph that we call Morse partition (Section \ref{sec:MorseClusteringAlgorithm}).
-The Morse flow (and hence the partition) depends on a way of comparing vertices and edges locally (formally, a choice of vertex and edge preorders).
-Then, at every vertex, the maximal edge (if it exists) is chosen for the flow if it is also \emph{admissible}, that is, if it represents an `uphill' direction.
-The remaining edges are removed, and what remains is a partition of the graph into trees, each representing a `basin of attraction' of a critical vertex (a sink of the flow).

-In contrast to other affinity or hill climbing algorithms, Morse clustering first extracts the maximal edge at a vertex $v$ (if it exists and is unique), and then uses it in the flow only if it is also ascending; otherwise the flow stops at $v$.
-This design choice works well in practice (Appendix \ref{appendixA}), produces a rich family of clustering algorithms (Section \ref{sec:ThreeInstances} and Appendix \ref{appendix:instances}) and, crucially, allows us to distinguish local maxima (Section \ref{sec:MorseFlowAlgorithm}) without introducing additional scaling or threshold parameters.

 We present three instances of Morse Clustering, corresponding to three choices of vertex and edge preorders, then show that each of them satisfy a pair of Kleinberg's original axioms, and that all of them satisfy Monotonic Consistency (Section \ref{sec:ThreeInstances}).
 In particular, one of them satisfy Monotonic Consistency, Scale Invariance and Richness, which are therefore mutually compatible clustering axioms (Corollary \ref{cor:Possibility}).